Remember back in January when you made your bold New Year’s Resolutions?

 Finally, I’m going to stay injury-free for an entire year!

-And now it’s April – are you on track to reach your resolutions?
+Now that it’s way beyond New Years… are you on track to reach your resolutions?
 If not, why is it SO EASY to make big promises to yourself as you toast the New Year, then lose momentum in just a few days or weeks?

 Unfortunately, humans are lazy.
 We always do the bare minimum unless our ass is held over the fire.
 It’s like in school when you waited until the last day to write that 15-page paper on Catcher in the Rye.
 I hate you, J.D.
 Salinger.